European route E20: Estonia and Russia

-Russia
+The remainder being single carriageway all the way to Narva where it crosses to Russia on the Friendship bridge.

+The distance from Tallinn to the Russian border at the Narva River is 218 km.

 In Russia, the route takes the Narva Highway (also listed in the Russian road numbering system as the A180 route, formerly known as the M11 route) running from Ivangorod to Saint Petersburg as a dual-lane highway.
 The distance from Ivangorod to Saint Petersburg is 142 km.

 The border control facilities at the Estonia-Russia crossing are equipped and being operated for a limited amount of traffic on both sides of the border.
 The border crossing requires a reservation - despite this, waiting lines still can extend for many hours and even days.